 Liquidity risk refers to the potential inability of LGFA to meet its financial obligations when they become due, under normal or abnormal/stressed operating conditions.

-LGFA is required to maintain a sufficient liquidity (comprising a standby facility and holdings of cash and liquid investments) to support 12 months operating and funding commitments.
+Liquidity risk is managed using a forecasted cashflow approach measured over 30 day, 90 day and one year liquidity periods.
+LGFA is required to maintain sufficent liquidity (comprising a government standby facility and holdings of cash and liquid investments) to support 12 months operating and funding commitments.

 Interest rate risk is the risk that financial assets may re-price/mature at a different time and/or by a different amount than financial liabilities.